Agoric/documentation/main/ertp/api/amount-math.md

 There are three ways and circumstances you can get access to an `amountMath`:
 - You made its associated `mint` and `issuer` with `makeIssuerKit()`, so use the `amountMath` returned from the call.
-- You are writing a Zoe contract and the `issuer` is saved in Zoe, so call `zcf.getAmountMath(brand)`..
+- You are writing a Zoe contract and the `issuer` is saved in Zoe, so call `zcf.getAmountMath(brand)`.
 - You receive or learn about an `issuer` and are not writing a Zoe contract, so call `makeLocalAmountMath(issuer)`.

 ## AmountMath Kinds